Skip to content

 Taking photos yourself

-If agreed with your visit sponsor, you are welcome to take your own photos in the Vincent Centre.
-However, for security reasons we ask that you do not take photos of classified information, security systems, or people who have not given you their explicit permission to be photographed.
+For security reasons, we ask that you do not take photos of classified information, security systems, or people who have not given you their explicit permission to be photographed.

-Publicising your visit
+Sharing your visit